oreillymedia/jsonform/README.md

   "jfType" : "AjaxField",
   "jfUrl" : "http://my.api", // URL for API endpoint
-  "jfSearchParam" : "search", // query param to use for search query (http://my.api?search=QUERY) "jfParse" : function(data, vals) { }) // Parse function that received the API response, and should return an array of [value, label] for the select box.
+  "jfSearchParam" : "search", // query param to use for search query (http://my.api?search=QUERY) "jfParse" : function(data, vals) { }) // Parse function that receives the API response.
+Should return an array of [value, label] arrays for the select box.
 Takes an optional parameter with single values from existing JSON, to use for sorting.
 Look in test/index.html for an example.
   "jfReloadParam" : "uuid[]", // used to populate existing data.
 A single request will be made with all values set to this array param, and the parse function will be used to populate the fields from the response.
 Look in test/index.html for an example.
 }
 ```